 This article lists my top 5 EQ plug-ins that I use in Pro Tools for music production.
-All of the EQ plug-ins in the list have different feature sets that I use for different mixing applications.
+All of the EQ plug-ins in the list have different feature sets that I use for different types of mixing applications.

 Let us know your top EQ plug-ins in the comments below.

 FabFilter Pro-Q2 is by far one of my most used EQ plug-ins.
 I like to think of it as an audio production swiss army knife, it does pretty much everything I need from an EQ.
 What I like most about FabFilter Pro-Q2 is the GUI as I can easily create and set bands unlike other EQ plug-ins that have fiddly virtual knobs.
 The "display range" scales in four different ranges of db - 3db, 6db, 12db and 30db.
-This is a really useful feature as it stops me from being too heavy handed with by boosts and cuts.
+This is a really useful feature as it stops me from being too heavy handed with boosts and cuts.
 However, if I do want to push a boost higher than let's say 6db the display range rescales automatically to the next level up, 12db.
-FabFilter Pro-Q2 is an EQ plug-in that can be set to work in several different ways such as zero latency, natural phase and linear phase.
-These three modes impact differently on CPU load making this a great plug-in to work on any strength of computer system.
+FabFilter Pro-Q2 is an EQ plug-in that can be set to work in several different modes such as zero latency, natural phase and linear phase.
+These three modes impact differently on CPU load making this a great plug-in to work with on any strength of computer system.

 Type Of EQ?
 Surgical

 Watch the Pro Tools Expert video review of FabFilter Pro-Q2.